wolfSSL/wolfssl/IDE/apple-universal/README.md

 # Overview
 This example shows how to build a wolfSSL static library for Apple targets on all architectures using GNU autotools/`configure` and demonstrates how to create a [universal binary framework]() suitable for use in an Xcode project.
 It also provides a demo Xcode project using the wolfSSL framework in a simple multiplatform app.

+The example was created using Xcode version 14.3.1.

 # Why?
 Configuring and building wolfSSL through the `configure` interface can be simpler and more user friendly than manually adding the wolfSSL source files to your project and customizing through `user_settings.h`.
 Building via `configure` also streamlines integration with other open-source projects that expect an installation directory, such as `cURL`'s `--with-wolfssl` option.
 Finally, some developer teams might prefer to build wolfSSL once with the desired settings and then distribute it as a library framework for app developers to use.
 Packaging wolfSSL as a framework makes it highly portable and allows for drag-and-drop integration into Xcode projects without needing to worry about compiling the library every time they build their app.